phillip-kruger/graphql-example/README.md

 This example expose person data as well as scores that the person got for certain activities.

+### Running in Wildfly

 ```
-cd person-example
+cd wildfly-example
 mvn wildfly:run
 ```

+### Running in Quarkus

+TODO - this is in progress

 This will start the application on port 8080.
-(Wildfly)

 ## Testing